BLOG: All Things Higher Ed

 What is College Decision Day?

-College Decision Day helps schools finalize their incoming class and offer up spots to waitlisted students.
-However, it is an unofficial deadline.
-Many schools or universities will continue to accept your enrollment after May 1.
-Some may even accept enrollment up until the start of classes.
+College Decision Day is an unofficial deadline.
+Many schools or universities will continue to accept your enrollment deposit after May 1.
+Some may even accept a deposit up until the start of classes.

 Students who have applied through early admissions programs, like Early Action or Early Decision, may have already committed to schools earlier in the year.